chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 is resolved.
 As a result, a default value expression can refer to previous formal arguments.

-When a default value is provided for an formal argument without a type, the argument type will be inferred to match the type of the default value.
+When a default value is provided for a formal argument without a type, the argument type will be inferred to match the type of the default value.
 This inference is similar to the type inference for variable declarations (see :ref:`Local_Type_Inference`).
 However, there is one